Over the last decade we’ve seen some major shifts in the workplace, especially in corporate culture and employee values.

 An alarming number of employees report that their workplace culture is toxic or conducive to bad behaviour.
 That kind of environment doesn’t spring up overnight but is the result of changing values, lack of investment in employees, and lack of accountability for bad behaviour.

-Monitoring your company’s workplace culture through team-based tools like Friday Pulse not only allows leaders to be aware of issues, but also identifies how well the organisation adapts to change and gives employees a voice.
+Monitoring your company’s workplace culture through team-based tools like Friday Pulse not only allows leaders to be aware of issues, but also identifies how well the organization adapts to change and gives employees a voice.
 Monitoring is not about being a surveillance state or “big brother" — it’s about taking stock and reviewing at the team level in order to build resilience and respond to change.

 Today’s business world is fast-paced, and innovation is not just about technology — it’s about people.
 We support change programmes by giving your employees a voice and a platform to be responsive, leading to a healthier experience and bottom line for everyone.